-Watt Utilities is committed to achieving Net Zero Carbon status.
+Watt Utilities is committed to achieving

 Watt Utilities is aiming to attain the Australian Federal Government Climate Active Certification by 2022.